Azure/mlops-v2/QUICKSTART.md

       project_template_github_url=https://github.com/azure/mlops-project-template   #replace with the url for the project template for your organization created in step 2.2

    ```
-   Currently we support classical and cv (computer-vision) pipelines.
-NLP is currently under development, though the CV pipeline can be modified to run NLP models.
+   Currently we support classical and cv (computer-vision) pipelines. *NLP is currently under development*, though the CV pipeline can be modified to run NLP models.

    > a few pointers here:
    * git_folder_location points to mlopsv2root